dougalstanton/rpg/_reports/trophy-gold-huntsmans-manor-2.md

 system: "Trophy Gold"
 supplements: ["Trophy Solo"]

+series:
-series: "Strangers on a Misty Road"
+  title: "Strangers on a Misty Road"
-session: 2
+  num: 2
 ---

 A brief reminder of some ad-hoc mechanics.
 The suggestibility poison that was given to ORLEN will wear off when the Suggestibility Clock reaches 6.
 It increments like a Ruin roll, ie when the value rolled is greater than the current clock.
 It’s currently on 2.